thomasloven/hass-browser_mod/documentation/configuration-panel.md

 ## This browser

-A basic concept for Browser Mod is the _Browser_.
+The most important concept for Browser Mod is the _Browser_.
 A _Browser_ is identified by a unique `BrowserID` stored in the browsers [LocalStorage](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).

 Browser Mod will initially assigning a random `BrowserID` to each _Browser_ that connects, but you can change this if you want.